-Research on sexual satisfaction after circumcision is generally limited to men circumcised as adults, particularly in Africa.
-Studies of these men show that circumcised men experienced less pain during sex than uncircumcised men.
-One study found no difference in reported sexual satisfaction between men circumcised as adults and men who were not circumcised.
-Circumcision has not been shown to result in any change in sexual function (such as getting and maintaining an erection).
+Research on sexual satisfaction after circumcision is difficult to conduct, because it is influenced by cultural values.7 Circumcision has not been shown to result in any change in sexual function (such as getting and maintaining an erection).

 Risks of Circumcision

 While circumcision provides some health benefits, like most medical procedures, it also comes with risks.
 Studies have indicated that between 0-3% of all circumcisions have complications such as bleeding or infection.
-And, although rare, about two-thirds of complications from circumcision occur later on.
+And, although rare, some complications from circumcision occur later on.
 These complications include incomplete circumcision (in which some excess skin remains on the penis), excessive skin removal, adhesions, cysts, and infection.